Rock-solid DIY router table

 There is no wrong router for a table.
 Over the years, I’ve seen all kinds of routers work just fine in tables: big ones, small ones, fixed-base and plunge models.
 That said, most serious woodworkers I know prefer fixed-base routers in tables.
 And everyone agrees that bigger is better; most pros use a 3-hp model.

-If you're in the market for a new router, consider a “combo kit” (one motor, a fixed base and a plunge base).
+If you’re in the market for a new router, consider a “combo kit” (one motor, a fixed base and a plunge base).
 That way, you can mount one base in the table and quickly transfer the motor to the other base for hand-held routing.
 Also consider a model that allows above-the-table height adjustment.
 By inserting a shaft through the tabletop, you can raise or lower the router.
 Very precise, very convenient.
 Craftsman, Milwaukee, Porter-Cable, Ridgid and Triton offer this option on some models.
-For more router buying advice, see Best Air Tools
+For more router-buying advice, see our review of Midsize Routers.

 Cut all the cabinet parts (parts A – G) and band them with hardwood edging (S – W).
 I used maple.
 When gluing on the edging, I used masking tape to hold it in place until the glue set, though there were some stubborn spots where I needed the extra force of clamps.
 The edging has two purposes: It protects the edges of the MDF, which are prone to chipping and denting, and it just plain looks good when the router table is finished.